-- Mea Culpa—Our guesthouse has great pizzas from the wood-fired oven.
+- Mea Culpa—The guesthouse we stayed in has great pizzas from the wood-fired oven.
 The side salad and garlic bread are excellent additions.

-- Divino—A new Italian restaurant run by Italians.
+- Divino—An Italian restaurant run by Italians.
 The bruschetta, pesto tagliatelle, and pizzas were all good.

-- Ecran Noodle Shop—In the cinema is this simple place that makes hand pulled noodles in front of you.
+- Ecran Noodle Shop—A simple place that makes hand-pulled noodles in front of you.
 They offer vegetarian options and we had the fried noodles with vegetables and vegetarian dumplings for $2 each.

 - Rikitikitavi—A good place for 2 for 1 sunset cocktails (5-7pm) overlooking the river.
 The food is a bit pricier than elsewhere but quite good with a few vegetarian options including vegetable red curry, vegetarian burritos, and a vegetable crepe with pepper sauce.